Fort Entrance

 Ramp

-This ramp is the only way wheeled vehicles can get to the ramparts.
-Arranged along the ramp are flags of various colonial militia units and those bearing a particular significance to the Fort.
+This ramp is the only way wheeled vehicles can access the ramparts.
+Along the ramp are flags of various colonial militia units and those bearing a particular significance to the Fort.

 The first flag is the Bedford Flag, the oldest militia flag in the U.S. It was the flag carried by the Bedford Minuteman, Nathaniel Page, to the Concord Bridge on April 19, 1775.
 The original Bedford Flag was designed for Massachusetts Bay militia cavalry troops early in the colonial struggle for the continent, now called the “French and Indian Wars.”